Additives and Trace Elements

-Marine Invertebrates from corals to crabs consume many trace
+Marine animals, especially invertebrates, from corals to

-do food ... just like you might take vitamins and minerals
+might take vitamins and minerals to supplement your health

-to supplement your health and well-being.
-Various minerals
+and well-being.
+Various minerals and elements must

-There are numerous chemicals, elements, minerals, etc., that
+numerous chemicals, elements, minerals, etc., that all

-In a closed system, we must add these elements or minerals to
+we must add these elements or minerals to the tank to make

-the tank to make up for what is constantly being taken
+up for what is constantly being taken up by our animals.

 You need to create a schedule and regimen whereby you